vishkrai/vishkrai.github.io/index.md

 ## Welcome

 I am a Ph.D. candidate in Economics at the **Indian Statistical Institute – Delhi**, specializing in **life-cycle and macroeconomic modeling** under environmental and epidemiological risks.
-My research combines **dynamic optimization**, **heterogeneous-agent models**, and **quantitative macroeconomic simulations**, with a focus on how climate, pollution, and health shocks shape labor, retirement, and welfare outcomes.
+My research combines **dynamic optimization**, **heterogeneous-agent models**, and **quantitative macroeconomic simulations**, with a focus on how climate, pollution, and pandemics shape labor, retirement, and welfare outcomes.

 ---